-Have a Happy (and Green) Holiday
+Have a Happy and Eco-Friendly Holiday

 Each year, Americans purchase more than 30 million fresh-cut holiday trees.
 Such a big number might lead you to think that decorating an artificial tree that can be reused each year is a greener option, but that’s not the case.
 Most artificial holiday trees are made from polyvinyl chloride (PVC), a material that isn’t recyclable and may be harmful to your health.
 In addition, the carbon load of artificial trees is quite high: Most of them are produced from petroleum-based ingredients, and 85 percent are made in China, necessitating the burning of fuels for shipping to the U.S. Here are some things you can do to have a greener holiday:

 Buy your tree directly from a Christmas tree farm.
 Not only do you get to experience the thrill of picking out and cutting your own tree, but once you take it home, another tree is planted in its place.
 During its lifetime, your tree will have sequestered carbon dioxide, and the next one planted will do the same.

 If you don’t have the means to get out to a farm, look for a tree seller with local organic farm relationships.
 When you visit a tree seller, ask where the trees are from.
 Most fresh-cut holiday trees are grown on dedicated tree farms in the U.S. and Canada and may be trucked over long distances to the tree lot near you.
 In addition, many large tree farms use harmful pesticides, so ask how the trees are grown.
 Ask around at your farmers’ market and search online for organic tree farmers in your area.